How our community works together.

 Genetic Testing (Treatment-Based)

 Genetic testing is eligible only when required to treat an approved Sharing Request.
-Testing performed solely for screening or risk evaluation is not eligible under MRA-based sharing.
+Testing performed solely for screening or risk evaluation falls under Preventive & Genetic Testing guidelines.

 International Medical